 - Measure success.
 Determine what success means for your purpose and goals2.”

 The National Extension Master Gardener (EMG) Social Media Task Force has designed a National EMG Social Media Training site.
 With your Extension agent’s approval, this training is eligible for an EMG certification.
-The site notes that the objectives of the EMG track are to “learn basic knowledge related to the use of social media on behalf of your EMG program to:
+The site notes that the objectives of the MGV track are to “learn basic knowledge related to the use of social media on behalf of your EMG program to: